Listen

 • When a transaction is requested from an unusual location.

-We sometimes use systems to make automated decisions based on your personal information if this is necessary to fulfil a contract with you, or if you gave us consent to do so.
-You have the right to object to such automated decisions (for example the price we charge for a product or service) and ask for an actual person to make the decision instead.
+We sometimes use systems to make automated decisions based on your personal data if this is necessary to fulfil a contract with you, or if you gave us consent to do so.
+You have the right to object to such automated decisions (e.g. in relation to credit scoring as explained above) and ask for an actual person to make the decision instead.

 Right to restrict processing

-• We no longer need the data, but you want us to keep it for use in a legal claim;
+• we no longer need the personal data, but you want us to keep it for use in a legal claim;

-• You have objected to us processing your data for our own legitimate interests.
+• you have objected to us processing your personal data for our own legitimate interests.

 Right to data portability

 You have the right to ask us to transfer your personal data directly to you or to another company.
-This applies to personal data we process by automated means and with your consent or on the basis of a contract with you.
+This applies to personal data you have provided us with directly and that we process by automated means with your consent or on the basis of a contract with you.
 Where technically feasible, and based on applicable local law, we will transfer your personal data.

-• You object to us processing your data for our own legitimate interests or for personalised commercial messages;
+• you object to us processing your personal data for our own legitimate interests or for personalised commercial messages;

 • ING unlawfully processes your personal data; or

-• A local law requires ING to erase your personal data.
+• local law requires ING to erase your personal data.

 Right to complain

-Should you as a customer or its representative be unsatisfied with the way we have responded to your concerns, you have the right to submit a complaint to us.
+Should you as a customer or as a customer’s representative be unsatisfied with the way we have responded to your concerns, you have the right to submit a complaint to us.
 If you are still unhappy with our reaction to your complaint, you can escalate it to the ING Bank data protection officer.
-You can also contact the data protection authority in your country if applicable.
+You can also lodge a complaint with the data protection authority located in the country where your personal data is processed by us.

 Exercising your rights

-When exercising your right, the more specific you are with your application, the better we can assist you with your question.
-We may ask you for a copy of your ID, or additional information to verify your identity.
-In some cases we may deny your request and, if permitted by law, we will notify you of the reason for denial.
+When exercising your right, the more specific you are with your request, the better we can assist you.
+We may ask you for additional information to verify your identity.
+In some cases, we may deny your request and, if permitted by law, we will notify you of the reason for denial of your request.
 If permitted by law, we may charge a reasonable fee for processing your request.

-We take appropriate technical and organisational measures (policies and procedures, IT security etc.) to ensure the confidentiality and integrity of your personal data and the way it’s processed.
-We apply an internal framework of policies and minimum standards across all our business to keep your personal data safe.
-These policies and standards are periodically updated to keep them up to date with regulations and market developments.
+We take appropriate technical and organisational measures to ensure the availability, confidentiality and integrity of your personal data and the way it is processed.
+This includes state-of-the-art IT security, system and access controls, security monitoring, segregation of duties.
+We apply an internal framework of policies and minimum standards across all our businesses to keep your personal data safe.
+These policies and standards are periodically reviewed to keep them up to date with regulations and market developments.

 In addition, ING employees are subject to confidentiality obligations and may not disclose your personal data unlawfully or unnecessarily.
 To help us continue to protect your personal data, you should always contact ING if you suspect that your personal data may have been compromised.

 We may amend this Privacy Statement to remain compliant with any changes in law and/or to reflect how our business processes personal data.
-This version was created on 14 August, 2019.
+This version was created in June 2023.

 https://www.cpdp.bg/

-Czech Republic dpo-cz@ing.com Úřad pro ochranu osobních údajů
+Czech Republic wb.dpe.office@ing.com dpo-cz@ing.com Úřad pro ochranu osobních údajů

 https://www.uoou.cz